 The filmturned many of the sentimental clichés of fairy tales on their heads, with sympathetic portrayals of traditionally villainous figures such as ogres and dragons.
 In the world of Shrek, Prince Charming is a bumbling fool, while the ogre emerges as the romantic hero.
 Alongside Myers, Eddie Murphy was allowed to improvise in his role as the Donkey, Cameron Diaz voiced Princess Fiona and John Lithgow was the scheming Lord Farquaad.
 In an unusual marketing strategy for an animated film, the big-name cast members were promoted as the stars of the film, as opposed to the animated characters themselves.

 Dreamworks entered Shrek in the Cannes Film Festival, where it was the first animated entry to compete there since 1974.
 It won no prizes, but began generating great word-of-mouth.
-Released in May 2001 to rave reviews, the film made $42 million in its opening weekend–the biggest DreamWorks opening ever, topping Ridley Scott’s blockbuster historical epic Gladiator.
+Released in May 2001 to rave reviews, the film made $42 million in its opening weekend–then the biggest DreamWorks opening ever, topping Ridley Scott’s blockbuster historical epic Gladiator.
 Shrek’s success helped establish Dreamworks as a force to be reckoned with in Hollywood, especially in the field of animation, where it emerged as a viable rival to Walt Disney Pictures.
 At the next year’s Academy Awards, Shrek beat out Disney’s Monsters, Inc. to win the Oscar for Best Animated Feature (the first-ever Oscar given in that category); it was also nominated for Best Adapted Screenplay.

 When the American Film Institute released its lists of the 10 best films in 10 different genres in 2008, Shrek came in at No. 8, and was the only non-Disney film to make the list.
 Myers, Murphy and Diaz would reprise their roles in two successful sequels, released in 2004 and 2007.
 In December 2008, a Shrek musical opened on Broadway.